Ten Years Anniversary (Part 2 of 2)

 “Healthy” is ambiguous.

 Because it’s Utopian.
 Reciting from Thomas Moore, it literally means “Nowhere“.
-That – is beautifully elegant and frightening at the same time.
+Beautifully elegant, yet frightening at the same time.
 Beautiful ~ because we wish for it.
-Frightening ~ because we don’t know what this outcome involves.
+Frightening ~ we don’t know what it takes to get there.

 Similarly, “Healthy” is preached like some sort of a goal post.
 People often yearn for simplicity.
 But nobody knows what simple is.
 Hint: probably because they confuse outcome with logistic.